 This infuriated, or at least confused a large section of the garrison, and a secret society that would become known as the Decembrists took advantage of it.
 These were army officers bent on social reform, properly known as the Union of Salvation.
 The leaders of the northern part of this movement, liberals who wished constitutional monarchy based somewhat on American lines, were swift to try and persuade the St Petersburg garrison not to swear allegiance to Nicholas, and on 26 December (14 Dec OS), 3,000 mutinous troops, mostly from the Moscow Lifeguard Regiment, Grenadier Lifeguard and Marine Guard battalions marched on Senate Square in the heart of St Petersburg.

 The orderly clatter of hooves announced the arrival of the Guard cavalry, who came trooping onto the Square by half squadrons and wheeled rank by rank into line.
-They formed a resplendent cordon of gleaming horses, white tunics, tall black helmets and burnished armour along the edge of the pave, extending along the edge of the square like unfolding layers of a Russian doll.
+They formed a resplendent cordon of gleaming horses, white tunics, tall black helmets and burnished armour along the edge of the paving, unfolding like the paints panels of a fan.
 The loud voices of their officers echoed in the frozen air transforming the public space into a parade ground.
-Soon the wheels of the artillery were grinding over the slippery cobbles and paving slabs and being wheeled to cover the square.
+Soon the wheels of the artillery were grinding over slippery cobbles and paving slabs and being wheeled to cover the square.

-Despite the nascent threat produced by the standoff, curious crowds of had gathered in the avenue mouths and Miloradovich still hoped to diffuse the situation without tragedy.
-Civilians were moving too and fro from the Decembrist lines as the two sides gave forth in a manifesto bombardment, no cheering met the words of Miloradovich, which dissolved like the steam from his mouth, but every now and the a rebel officer would give forth about the cause and be greeted by cheers of “Konstantine & the Constitution!”.
+Despite the nascent threat produced by the standoff, curious crowds of had gathered in the avenues and Miloradovich still hoped to diffuse the situation without tragedy.
+Civilians were moving too and fro from the Decembrist lines as the two sides gave forth in a confusing exchange of manifestos.
+No cheering met the words of Miloradovich, which did not seem to carry, but every now and the a rebel officer would give off about the cause and be greeted by cheers of “Konstantine & the Constitution!”.

 Against the advice of his officers, Miloradovich pressed his horse out from the protective bulwarks of the loyal troops and rode into the open space between them and the rebels.
 He fearlessly approached the hostile Decembrists, loudly cajoling them to return to their duty.
 An argument ensued as the rebels warned him to go, for he was endangering his life.
 Yet before his words could take effect, one of the Decembrist Grenadiers, an officer called Pyotr Kakhovsky, an admirer of Brutus, stepped out from the ranks and levelled his pistol at Miloradovich’s back.